gyang94/fluss/fluss-rust/README.md

 It bridges the gap between streaming data and the data Lakehouse by enabling low-latency, high-throughput data ingestion and processing while seamlessly integrating with popular compute engines.

 ## Why Fluss Rust Client
-It's an unofficial experimental Rust client for interacting with Fluss.
+It's an official Rust client for interacting with Fluss.
 This client provides foundational capabilities for table management and log streaming operations, enabling developers to explore Fluss within Rust ecosystems.

 ## Quick-Start